Raellenalos/Kickstarter-Analysis/README.md

 * Analyzed the outcomes of theater campaigns based on their launch date by graphing theater outcomes vs Launch date to give a view of monthly successful vs failed and canceled campaigns.

 ### Analysis of Outcomes Based on Goals
+* Analyzed the outcome of campaigns based on the percentage of success or failure of their goals.

 ### Challenges and Difficulties Encountered
  - May yielded the most successful and the most failed campaigns.
 Simply because, May was the busiest campaign months compared to the other months with June as a close second.
 Comparing May’s success/failure rate to other months that had less campaigns is not a good indication of the success/ failure ratio.